elevating child care

-I was thrilled to read a recent New York Magazine article by Po Bronson about children and the perils of praise.
-In “How Not to Talk to Your Kids”, the author reports findings from a new study involving fifth-graders from a dozen New York public schools.
+How can something that feels so good be so…not?
+A recent New York Magazine article by Po Bronson warns about the perils of praise.
+In “How Not to Talk to Your Kids”, the author reports findings from a series of experiments conducted by psychologist Carol Dweck and her team at Columbia (she’s now at Stanford) that studied the effect of praise on students in a dozen New York public schools.
 Children in the study were given an easy series of puzzles.
 Afterwards, each child was given his score.
 Half of them received brief praise for their intelligence, “You must be smart at this.”
 The other half were praised for effort, “You must have worked really hard.”
 The reactions of the children were astounding.

 When given a choice between an easy or more difficult test the second time around, the children who had been told they were smart wimped-out, picking the easier test.
 The children praised for trying were up to the challenge of something harder.